CAAPIM/Cordova-MAS-CLI/README.md

     -p, --package <package>  Specify the bundle ID/application ID for your app (Reverse-domain-style package name - used in <widget id>)
     -h, --help               output usage information

+Note: Navigate to the project directory to run mas commands mentioned ahead.

 ## mas configure command